williampvong97/phys220_rocketanddrone/README.txt

-LAST UPDATED: May 04 2018 - 07:19 PM - PST
+This file was LAST UPDATED: May 04 2018 - 07:55 PM - PST

-delaystuff/
+delaystuff/ folder info:

 This is the folder that contains the files from our testing of the arduino code's delay lines.
 We believe that in the RisingData.ino file, at lines 87 and 89,

   digitalWrite(LedPin, HIGH);
   delay(50);